 If you prefer to go through the domain registration process yourself, Kenya Web Experts is a great company for .co.ke domains.
 For .com domains, use Namesilo.

 If you register your domain elsewhere but intend to use Niabusiness Hosting, get in touch with me so I can email you the nameservers to point your domain to.

 Pay for any of the Niabusiness Hosting plans listed here.

 You can learn more about them here.
 Find out how much each plan costs (per day, week, month or for the entire year).

-For a plan that will last you the whole of 2018, you can go with the Starter plan.
+For a plan that will last you the whole of this year, you can go with the Starter plan.

 Login to cPanel and navigate to the script installation area.